The PCAL6524 is a 24-bit general purpose I/O expander that provides remote I/O expansion for

 I²C-bus.
-Thus, the PCAL6524 can remain a simple slave device.
+Thus, the PCAL6524 can remain a simple target device.
 The input

 latch feature holds or latches the input pin state and keeps the logic values that

-created the interrupt until the master can service the interrupt.
+created the interrupt until the controller can service the interrupt.
 This minimizes the

 host’s interrupt service response for fast moving inputs.